aaronlws95/phd/docs/HAND_POSE_ESTIMATION.md

 ## [Boukhayma 2019](https://arxiv.org/pdf/1902.03451.pdf)

-Joint training on 3D and 2D hand annotations with reprojection to predict 3D hand shape (mesh) and pose from RGB.
+**Joint training on 3D and 2D hand annotations with reprojection to predict 3D hand shape (mesh) and pose from RGB**.
 ```
 @inproceedings{boukhayma20193d,
   title={3d hand shape and pose from images in the wild},